miladrahimi/health-monitor/README.md

 ## How does it work?
 It stores health-check API response time in Redis storage every minute for each API.
-To increase the accuracy, it calls every 20 seconds and updates the result stored in the cache.
+To increase the accuracy, it calls each API every 20 seconds and updates the result stored in the storage.
-So even if 2 of the calls get failed, we still have a valid response time for that minute.
+So even if two of the calls failed, there would be a response time for that minute.

 ## Installation
 ```shell